Nightguards for Bruxism & TMJ Dysfunction – Northeast Lincoln, NE

 - Swelling along the side of your face

 - An uncomfortable bite, as if your upper and lower teeth don’t fit together properly

 - This commonality of symptoms is often the reason that people think of bruxism and TMJ as one and the same condition.

 Despite their differences, bruxism and TMJ can both be treated with an oral appliance called a nightguard.
 This mouthpiece is made of smooth plastic and fits comfortably over your upper and lower teeth to prevent them from touching while you sleep.
 Thus, a nightguard lessens the effects of teeth grinding and clenching, and it can also shift your teeth into a more correct position so your bite improves.
 Worn nightly, a nightguard can relieve the painful symptoms of both bruxism and TMJ disorder.

-If you are experiencing any of the uncomfortable symptoms of teeth grinding and clenching or TMJ disorder, please contact our office to schedule a consultation at Northeast Family Dental.
+If you are experiencing any of the uncomfortable symptoms of teeth grinding and clenching or TMJ disorder, please contact our dental office to schedule a consultation at Williamsburg Dental.
 We welcome patients from Lincoln, Walton, Prairie Home, Cheney and all of the surrounding areas.